-You should apply once your Medicare Supplement Open Enrollment Period begins.
-The actual application process is short and easy, but you don’t want to rush into a decision.
+You should apply once your Medigap Open Enrollment Period begins.
+The actual application process is straightforward, but you don’t want to rush into a decision.

-You may be healthy when considering whether to enroll, but it’s important to be ready for coverage in case your previous health issues flare up.
+You may be healthy when considering whether to enroll, but it’s important to be ready for coverage in case your health condition changes.

 As we age, it’s increasingly likely that we will incur very high medical bills.
 Medigap plans ease this by covering up to 100 percent of common medical expenses – including coinsurance, deductibles, hospice care, and excess charges.